SuppSafety is informational only and not medical advice. Read the disclaimer.

 Selenium

-Limited evidenceMineralWith a mealWith foodHigh caution
+Limited overall evidenceMineralWith a mealWith foodHigh baseline caution

 A trace mineral needed in small amounts.
 The gap between enough and too much is narrow.